Soil microbiology: Agriculture

-Microbes can make nutrients and minerals in the soil available to plants, produce hormones that spur growth, stimulate the plant immune system and trigger or dampen stress responses.
-In general a more diverse soil microbiome results in fewer plant diseases and higher yield.
+Microbes can make nutrients in the soil more available to plants, produce hormones that spur growth, stimulate the plant immune system and trigger or dampen stress responses of plants.
+In general a more diverse soil microbiome results in fewer plant diseases and higher crop yield.

-Farming can destroy soil's rhiziobiome (microbial ecosystem) by using soil amendments such as fertilizer and pesticide without compensating for their effects.
-By contrast, healthy soil can increase fertility in multiple ways, including supplying nutrients such as nitrogen and protecting against pests and disease, while reducing the need for water and other inputs.
+Farming can destroy soil's rhizobiome (rhizospheric microbial ecosystem) by using soil amendments such as fertilizer and pesticide without compensating for their detrimental effects.
+By contrast, healthy soil can increase fertility in multiple ways, including supplying nutrients such as nitrogen and protecting against pests and diseases, while reducing the need for water and other inputs.
 Some approaches may even allow agriculture in soils that were never considered viable.

 The group of bacteria called rhizobia live inside the roots of legumes and fix nitrogen from the air into a biologically useful form.

-Mycorrhizae or root fungi form a dense network of thin filaments that reach far into the soil, acting as extensions of the plant roots they live on or in.
+Mycorrhizae or root fungi form a dense network of thin filaments (extramatrical hyphae) that reach far into the soil, acting as extensions of the plant roots they live on or in.
 These fungi facilitate the uptake of water and a wide range of nutrients.

-Up to 30% of the carbon fixed by plants is excreted from the roots as so-called exudates—including sugars, amino acids, flavonoids, aliphatic acids, and fatty acids—that attract and feed beneficial microbial species while repelling and killing harmful ones.
+Up to 30% of the carbon fixed by plants is excreted from the roots as so-called exudates—including sugars, amino acids, flavonoids, aliphatic acids, and fatty acids that attract and feed beneficial microbial species while repelling and killing harmful ones.